llausa/coder_academy_terminal_app/help.md

 ![sendgrid setup](https://github.com/llausa/coder_academy_terminal_app/blob/master/imgs/sendgrid_setup.png)

-  including the ENV variable - just copy paste the env variable commands shown there the commands will change depending on your API key DONT DO ANYTHING AFTER STEP 3!!
+  just copy paste the env variable commands shown there with your newly created API key.
+The commands will change depending on your API key!

+  DONT DO ANYTHING AFTER STEP 3!!
 IT'S ALREADY SET UP!!

   5. Then head back to your project folder, go into the src directory and open up the follwing file: